Skip navigation

 Both cases underscore the risks faced by whistleblowers in going public and the need for stronger laws.

 The Federal Labor Government was elected on a promise of restoring integrity.
 They have affirmed their commitment to press freedom and accountability by establishing the National Anti-Corruption Commission, convening a press freedom round table, and moving forward with reforms to whistleblower protections, surveillance laws, and secrecy offences.
-But they have refused to intervene to stop David McBride or Richard Boyle from facing jail.
+But they refused to intervene to stop David McBride facing prison and so far have refused to use those powers to drop the prosecution against whistleblower Richard Boyle.

-By refusing to act, they have continued the Coalition Government's shameful legacy of punishing whistleblowers.
+By refusing to act, they have continued the Coalition Government's shameful legacy of spending millions prosecuting whistleblowers.
 It sends a chilling message to truth tellers around the country: speak out and face punishment.

 Australia’s whistleblowing laws are broken.
 Our whistleblower laws should be designed to protect and empower whistleblowers, not send them to jail.
-With two whistleblowers currently facing jail time and no successful judgment ever handed down for a whistleblower under our whistleblower protection laws, it is clear our laws have fundamentally failed.
+With one whistleblower going to prison and another facing trial, its cold, hard proof the laws do not work.
+No successful judgment has ever been handed down for a whistleblower under our whistleblower protection laws.

 Comprehensive reform is urgently needed, together with the establishment of a dedicated whistleblower protection authority to ensure that whistleblowers are protected, not punished.